wamuumu/bio-labs/Lab01/README.md

 ## Exercise 3

-### _Q1: How close is the best individual from the global optimum?_
+### _How close is the best individual from the global optimum?_

 With the data provided, the best individual is pretty close to global optimum.
 This is because we are in a one-dimensional space, and the sphere function is able to easily find a really good individual.

-### _Q2: How close are the best individuals now from the global optimum?_
+### _How close are the best individuals now from the global optimum?_

 As the number of dimensions increases, the algorithm struggles to find very good individuals.
 For instance, the distance from the global optimum increases exponentially.

-### _Q3: Can you get as close as in the one-dimensional case by modifying the mutation magnitude and/or the number of generations?_
+### _Can you get as close as in the one-dimensional case by modifying the mutation magnitude and/or the number of generations?_

 As the mutation magnitude increases, the results worsen.
 This is because in multi-dimensional cases, random mutation are likely to worsen the final results, since each muation tends to move far away from the parent.
 If the number of generation increases, the results obtained are better, but not even close to the one-dimensional case.

 ## Exercise 4

-### _Q4: Did you see any difference in the best fitness obtained?
+### _Did you see any difference in the best fitness obtained?
 Try to explain the result._

 The results clearly show three different fitness values for the three distinct mutation magnitudes.
 In particular, the lowest magnitude isn't enough to move towards zero (i.e. the global optimum), while the highest one tends to over explore the search space, moving away from the best value.
 The middle one strikes a good balance between exploration and stability, achieving the better fitness value.

 ## Final questions

-### _Q1: What is the genotype and what is the phenotype in the problems considered in this lab?_
+### _What is the genotype and what is the phenotype in the problems considered in this lab?_

 The genotype is the representation of the parent in the search space, which is not mutated but it is used to generate the offsprings.
 So, for instance, some genotypes are:
 - [1] in one-dimensional cases